xf-/view/README.md

 * Extremely minimal overhead in TypoScript
 * Near-zero overhead when loading classes
-* Slight overhead per registered overlay that has to be processed
+* Slight (short string-processing and array sorting) overhead per registered overlay that has to be processed

-In total the impact is a few megabytes of memory and a handful of boolean condition checks and file existence checks per overlay.
+In total the impact is a few megabytes of memory, some additional TS parsing initially and a handful of function calls per overlay.

 ## Implementing the extended View